 2026 fit: high for curators who already have an audience.
 Hard from scratch.

-Notice what's common across all six: none require you to be an engineer, none require you to do every task yourself, and none require outside capital to start.
+What's common across all six: none require you to be an engineer, none require doing every task yourself, and none require outside capital to start.
 Being a solopreneur means being the only decision-maker, not the only worker.
-All six let you buy execution (design, development, fulfillment, customer support) while keeping ownership and direction.

 So you have a direction.
 The instinct now is to build the product.
 Resist that instinct.
 Build validation first, product second.